dabeaz/curio/docs/reference.rst

-The :mod:`curio.socket` module provides a wrapper around the built-in :mod:`socket` module--allowing it to be used as a stand-in in curio-related code.
+The :mod:`curio.socket` module provides a wrapper around the built-in :mod:`socket` module--allowing it to be used as a stand-in in Curio-related code.
 The module provides exactly the same functionality except that certain operations have been replaced by coroutine equivalents.